christopherbolduc/leetcode-sql-50/README.md

 FROM World
 ```
 ### Consistent aliasing

-I use `as` for all column aliases — even when optional — to improve clarity and avoid ambiguity.
+I use `as` (lowercase) for all column aliases — even when optional — to improve clarity and avoid ambiguity.

+The lowercase `as` is a personal style choice: it keeps the query quieter and more readable.

 ### Window functions
 Used when appropriate for ranking, partitioned aggregations, or rolling calculations.
 Each usage includes a comment explaining its role.